 Leary: I think we're learning that the process of revising and updating guidelines is fairly excruciating and should not be undertaken very frequently.
-The amount of effort involved in dealing not just with the various constituencies of the Federal Trade Commission, but also horrendous.
+The amount of effort involved in dealing not just with the various constituencies of the Federal Trade Commission, but also with the Department of Justice, is something for the primary purpose horrendous.
 I think you could say the same thing about merger guidelines generally, or about collaborative venture guidelines, or about Maybe, it's too early to judge and intellectual property guidelines. just don't see any great enthusiasm for revising guidelines in the near future.